tylerdiaz/Heisenberg/README.md

 ## Conclusion
-Finally, after 24 hours of deep focus and dedication, we are happy to announce that Project Heisenberg is successfully up and running — and available for use for Doctors, Patients, and Pharmacists.
+We are excited to announce that after 24 hours of deep focus and dedication, we are happy to announce that Project Heisenberg is successfully up and running — and available for use for Doctors, Patients, and Pharmacists.

 Three separate portals (one for each predefined role) have been developed as a web app for doctors, patients, and pharmacists.
 The interface leverages the ReactJS framework and pulls methods from the Web3.JS library to interact with the blockchain through the ABI.